humnasul/mcBerryCow/README.md

 Source files for creating a modeled strawberry cow in Minecraft!!
 CURRENTLY A WORK IN PROGRESS!
 Summer 2023 around June - I decided I wanted to make a Strawberry/Pink Cow in Minecraft :)
 Using MCreator, Blockbench, IntelliJ IDEA!!
+- update 8/3/23: i know Java pretty well so i might delve into coding the mob myself instead of relying on MCreator - more updates on that soon!!
 ### File Outline:
 * **test_cow.java** - basic model of a cow that I am utilizing in Blockbench, imported through the CEM Template Loader Plug-In and converted for Minecraft Java Edition, fully debugged and works in MCreator currently!
 * **current.java** - the most updated / current model of the cow while working on this project